PacktPublishing/Minimal-CMake/ch9/part-3/README.md

 # ch9/part-3

-Show an example of testing an application using Dear ImGui and CTest.
+Shows an example of testing an application using Dear ImGui and CTest.

 ## Visual Studio Code Debugging